PranavHerur/ner-server/README.md

 PARAMS:
 content-type = application/json

-	json:
+	json :
 		{
 			file:'string of text from file',
-			port:'port number of stanford java server, optional and defaults to using port 9191 for stanford java server' }
+			port:'port number of stanford NER, optional and defaults to using port 9191 for stanford NER' }

 This returns